 Thanks to psychiatry’s drugs, I have a mind that can appreciate the beauty around me, but on the other hand, thanks to psychiatry’s drugs, I am dying faster than you are.
 Lauren Slater, Blue Dreams

-Psychologist and writer Lauren Slater, knows all too well the benefits and disadvantages of taking psychotropic drugs—she’s done it for 35 years.
+Psychotherapist and writer Lauren Slater, knows all too well the benefits and disadvantages of taking psychotropic drugs—she’s done it for 35 years.
 Diagnosed with depression and bipolar disorder, she’s not only been on Prozac (she authored the bestselling Prozac Diary in 1998) but also various other medications over the years.
 She believes there are physiological tradeoffs to taking these.

 Her new book, Blue Dreams: The Science and the Story of the Drugs that Changed Our Minds, is the result, in part, of a personal desire to find out deeper details about the drugs she’s taken and the possible effects on her body; and also, to find out what lies ahead in the field of psychopharmacology, not only for herself but for everyone.

-On the science behind the category of antidepressants, for example, Slater notes that it’s iffy—though not marketed that way.
+On the science behind the category of antidepressants, for example, Slater notes in Blue Dreams that it’s iffy—though not marketed that way.
 Consumers are told about chemical imbalances and low serotonin levels that need correcting. “’There is no proof that a depressed person has a chemical imbalance,’ Slater writes.
 ‘When you choose nevertheless to put that person on a medication that will alter neurotransmitter levels in his or her brain, then in effect you are causing a chemical imbalance rather than curing one'” (Parul Sehgal, New York Times).